jeepee12/GameLauncher/README.md

 ## TODOs

+- [ ] Double clics on games to starts.
 - [ ] Collect data from Steam API.
 - [ ] Save the data in Firebase.
 (Online database by Google)
 - [ ] Website to show the data of Firebase.